Virtual shifting is arguably the biggest innovation Zwift has brought to the indoor cycling scene in recent years.

 Virtual Shifting Hardware: Smart Trainers

-Currently, a small (but popular) list of smart trainer models supports virtual shifting:
+Currently, the following smart trainer models support virtual shifting:

 More smart trainer manufacturers are seeing the appeal of Zwift’s virtual shifting and working with Zwift to implement virtual shifting capabilities in their trainers.
 We’ll update this list as firmware updates roll out to support virtual shifting on additional trainers.